 Who doesn’t love chocolate chip cookies?
 This chocolate chip cookie pie is like a big Toll House cookie baked in a pie crust.
 It’s rich, decadent, and delicious!

 A girl can only go so long without baking and without an ooey, gooey, sinfully decadent dessert!!
 Apparently, 13 days and 3 hours is my limit!!

 Seriously, I haven’t baked in what feels like forever!!
 As well, the only dessert I had was dried up cake, unless you count stealing my kids Halloween stash… However, I haven’t baked!!
 For me not baking would be like not running, I not be happy!

 I gave in to my baking urges and baked pie!😋

 Chocolate Chip Cookie Pie

-If this pie looks familiar to you it’s much like a Toll House Cookie Pie.
-If you never had it, you must make this immediately!
+If this dessert looks familiar to you, it’s much like a Toll House cookie pie.
+If you have never had it, you must make this immediately!
 I’ve been making this recipe since I was a teenager.
-It and Sour Cream Pound Cake was two desserts that I made a lot growing up.
+Along with Sour Cream Pound Cake, they are two desserts that I made a lot as I was growing up.

 As well, unlike cookies, you don’t have to chill the dough.
 You can bake the batter as soon as you get it mixed together.

 I prefer it with pecans, but you can omit them.
-You can use another nut like walnuts or almonds.
+You can use other nuts like walnuts or almonds.